Improv for Teenagers: A Lesson Plan

 Lesson Plan: Discussion

-This is a lesson plan for a 1 and a half hour lesson for adolescents titled 'Introduction to Improv'
+This is a lesson plan for a 90 minute class for adolescents titled 'Introduction to Improv'

 1 .
 Talk about improv.